Donate

 No narration available

 In other words, a “new earth” will be what we commonly think of as “heaven.”
-As Charles Hodge of Princeton stated it: “earth shall become heaven” (141).
+As Charles Hodge of Princeton stated: “earth shall become heaven” (141).

-Though the idea is very popular — particularly with those who subscribe to various millennial doctrines — there actually is no solid basis for it.
-The so-called “proof texts” for the doctrine, when closely examined, do not support it at all.
+Though the idea is very popular—particularly with those who subscribe to various millennial doctrines—it actually has no basis.
+When closely examined, the so-called “proof texts” for the doctrine do not support it at all.

 The heaven-on-earth dogma is but another example of not understanding the nature of figures of speech, as such are frequently employed in the sacred text.